-Conservation is essential to economic prosperity and the health and well-being of communities.
-Yet our lands and waters, which sustain human life and biodiversity, are in jeopardy.
+Conservation is essential to economic prosperity and the health and well-being of communities across the country.
+Yet, the lands and waters that sustain human life and biodiversity are in jeopardy.
 Climate change and a wide range of human activities are impacting habitats at an unprecedented and unsustainable rate.

-A loss of biodiversity affects us all.
-Diminished fishing habitats hurt fishing communities.
+A loss of biodiversity affects all.
+Diminished fish habitats hurt fishing communities.
 Forests at higher risk of wildfires not only threaten wildlife habitat but also livelihoods.
 The loss of diverse plants and animals threatens the outdoor recreation industry that supports millions of jobs and generates hundreds of billions in economic output across the United States.
-There is still time to reverse the devastating effects of our declining ecosystems, but these changes demand more than scaling up current efforts.
-We must act boldly.
+There is still time to reverse the devastating effects of the country’s declining ecosystems, but these changes demand more than scaling up current efforts.
+They demand bold action.

 (Update: The White House has released its “America the Beautiful” initiative for a locally led and voluntary effort to reach the U.S. goal to conserve 30 percent of the country’s lands and waters by 2030.
 See The Nature Conservancy's statement.)

 There is no single strategy capable of accomplishing this goal.
 To succeed requires collaborative processes, better science and large-scale spatial planning to identify, conserve and restore climate-resilient habitats.
 It must include sustainable resource management backed by robust public policies and funding to address systemic changes in different geographies and communities.

 - Effective Management